queryluke/masseffect-5e/static/data/rules/03-04-paragon-renegade.md

 - Acrobatics: jump in front of a bullet to protect someone
 - Athletics: Hold fast a door why your party escapes a threat
 - Intimidation: Threaten someone with justice
-- Medicine: Stabalize an enemy because they might provide information
+- Medicine: Stabilize an enemy because they might provide information
 - Vehicle Handling: Lead your chasers right to the authorities

 #### Renegade examples